7 tips to ace your video interviews

 In the days before your interview, make sure you have all the tech you need.

-If you’re doing a pre-recorded interview, you’ll be able to get a couple of practice rounds in before completing the actual interview.
-That’ll be your chance to make sure everything is in working order before you hit that record button.
+If you’re conducting a pre-recorded interview, you’ll be able to complete a couple of practice rounds before the actual interview.
+This will allow you to make sure everything is in working order before you hit that record button.
+Hear from some of the RateMyApprenticeship team as they share tips on preparing for a virtual interview.

 Ready to take the plunge into the world of work?
 We have hundreds of jobs available right now.